tcely/no-response/README.md

 A GitHub Action that closes Issues where the author hasn't responded to a request for more information.

+This is a fork of [MBilalShafi/no-response-add-label](https://github.com), which was originally forked from [lee-dohm/no-response](https://github.com/lee-dohm/no-response).
-It was forked from https://github.com/lee-dohm/no-response On top of the functionality offered in the original action, this one also adds back a label on the removal of the `responseRequiredLabel`
+On top of the original functionality, this version adds an optional label back to the issue once the `responseRequiredLabel` is removed.

 ## Use